dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/index.md

 # Executive Overview

-`CovarianceDynamics.jl` is a research-oriented Julia package for simulating **stochastic covariance dynamics on the manifold of symmetric positive definite (SPD) matrices**, with explicit support for **memory effects** via a Markovian lift of non-Markovian processes.
+`CovarianceDynamics.jl` is a research-oriented Julia package for simulating **stochastic covariance dynamics on the manifold of symmetric positive-definite (SPD) matrices**, with explicit support for **memory effects** via a Markovian lift of non-Markovian processes.

 This documentation provides a complete and transparent account of:

 - the mathematical structure of the model,
 - the numerical methods used,
 - the invariants that are preserved,
-- and the empirical evidence supporting long-time stability and ergodicity.
+- the empirical evidence supporting long-time stability and ergodic behavior.

 ---

 ## What is implemented

-The package implements a family of **stochastic differential equations (SDEs)** of the form
+The package implements a family of **stochastic differential equations (SDEs)** with the following structure:

-- state includes a covariance matrix \( C_t \in \mathcal{S}^n_{++} \),
+- the state includes a covariance matrix `C(t)` belonging to the SPD manifold,
 - auxiliary memory variables encode non-Markovian effects,
-- the combined system is evolved as a **Markovian lift** compatible with standard SDE solvers.
+- the combined system is evolved as a **Markovian lift** of an underlying memory-driven process.

-The implementation is fully compatible with the **SciML ecosystem** and exposes dynamics through standard `SDEProblem` interfaces.
+The implementation is fully compatible with the **SciML ecosystem** and exposes all dynamics through standard `SDEProblem` interfaces.

 ---

 ## Why this problem is difficult

-Covariance matrices do not form a vector space.
+Covariance matrices do **not** form a vector space.

 As a result:

 - additive noise can destroy positive definiteness,